-Stepping away from the books every now and then can make you a better student.
+Stepping away from the books can make you a better student.

 Harvard has dozens of opportunities for extracurricular involvement.
 Volunteer.
 Play a sport.
 Join a professional interest group.
 Attend a conference.
 Share a skill.
 Learn something new.

 Harvard Kennedy School student activities are as diverse as our students themselves.
 You will find more than 80 student-run organizations that run a full range of topics and activities.
-They also provide valuable networking opportunities both on and off campus for you to connect with: your classmates and other students, HKS alumni, journalists, community leaders and policymakers.
+They also provide valuable networking opportunities both on and off campus for you to connect with your classmates and other students, HKS alumni, community leaders, and policymakers.

 - Africa Caucus